Logarithmic moduli of roots of line bundles on curves

 \subsubsection{In compact type}

 All but the last of the above claims carry over unchanged to the case where $X/S$ is of compact type.
-However, the universal log line bundle $\ca L^{\frac{1}{r}}$ on $X_{\roots{S}{\ca L}}$ can still be represented by a line bundle on $X_{\roots{S}{\ca L}}$, but the equation \ref{eq:r-th_power_iso} holds only on the level of log line bundles.
-This means that (locally on $S$) there exists a vertical Cartier divisor $D$ on $X_{\roots{S}{\ca L}}$ such that
+The log line bundle $\ca L^{\frac{1}{r}}$ on $X_{\roots{S}{\ca L}}$ can still be represented by a line bundle on $X_{\roots{S}{\ca L}}$, however the equation \ref{eq:r-th_power_iso} holds only on the level of log line bundles.
+Suppose $S$ is log regular; then this means that (locally on $S$) there exists a vertical Cartier divisor $D$ on $X_{\roots{S}{\ca L}}$ such that

 This $D$ is chosen so as to make the \emph{multidegree} of $\ca L$ divisible by $r$; this determines $D$ up to addition of a pullback from $S$.